Karthikds/NumberGame/README.md

-# Number Game in Ruby
+# Ruby - Number Game
 By [Karthik D S] (https://github.com/Karthikds)

 Test your math basics skill with this game.